-A more obvious benefit, but a benefit nonetheless, the EU’s removal of the de minimis causes an increased tax revenue.
+A more obvious benefit, but a benefit nonetheless, is that the EU’s removal of the de minimis causes an increased tax revenue.

 Were online retailers and consumers ready?

-Despite months of news coverage, many retailers were not prepared for the VAT scheme when it launched, and have had difficulty incorporating the new scheme.
-Some local governments were not prepared to enforce the new rules, and communication has been less than ideal.
-The EU, retailers, and customers are still experiencing somewhat of a transitional period, however, implementation is getting better.
+Despite months of news coverage, many retailers were not prepared for the VAT scheme when it launched and have had difficulty incorporating the new scheme.
+Some local governments were unprepared to enforce the new rules, and communication has been less than ideal.
+The EU, retailers, and customers are still experiencing somewhat of a transitional period; however, implementation is getting better.
 Despite the difficulties of these changes, businesses should never try to cheat the system, engage in illegal shipping conduct, or fail to comply with the new VAT scheme because it will result in penalties.

 What does the new EU VAT scheme mean for online retailers and consumers?

-With the new VAT scheme, online retailers have to decide how they want their EU consumers to receive their packages.
+With the new VAT scheme, online retailers must decide how they want their EU consumers to receive their packages.
 While there are several different options to handle VAT collection, this article focuses on IOSS.

-It’s also important to note that once sellers register for IOSS, they have to stick with it.
+It’s also important to note that once sellers register for IOSS, they must stick with it.
 Sellers cannot pick and choose which orders to collect VAT on and ship with their IOSS number…it’s all or none.
-All low-value orders imported into the EU will need to include the online retailer’s IOSS number.
-However, if sellers decide they need to withdraw from using IOSS it is possible to deregister but they will have to cancel their VAT registration.
+All low-value orders imported into the EU must include the online retailer’s IOSS number.
+However, if sellers decide they need to withdraw from using IOSS, it is possible to deregister, but they will have to cancel their VAT registration.
 They must also be on good terms with the country of VAT registration (current on VAT payments).

 IOSS is only applicable for B2C (business to consumer) shipments where the value of the products is equal to or under €150.
-Retailers considering IOSS should evaluate how many of their shipments fall under the threshold.
+Retailers considering IOSS should evaluate how many shipments fall under the threshold.
 Many carriers have gone on record stating that they support the IOSS program since the VAT will be prepaid, and the online retailer will avoid paying the carrier’s advancements or third-party collection fees.
-Whereas other carriers have said they will only work with IOSS registered merchants.
+Other carriers have said they will only work with IOSS-registered merchants.